Do you ask yourself, Should I Stay a Paralegal or Go On to Law School? If so we have answers for you in this article!

 Many professional paralegals find they have a renewed piqued interest in becoming a lawyer.
 The transition from paralegal to a lawyer is somewhat of a natural progression, but it takes careful planning.
 Most paralegals find helpful guidance from law school programs and the legal professionals with whom they currently work.

 In other words, how much do legal assistants make?

-According to the federal government’s Bureau of Labor Statistics (BLS), the median pay for a Paralegal/Legal Assistant was nearly $51,000, or approximately $25 hour in 2018.
-The government’s statisticians anticipate that paralegal pay and compensation will grow at a pace of 15% through the year 2026 — a rate that is considered much faster than the average expected growth of all occupations combined.
+According to the federal government’s Bureau of Labor Statistics (BLS), the median pay for a Paralegal/Legal Assistant was nearly $51,000, or approximately $25 an hour in 2018.
+The government’s statisticians anticipate that paralegal pay and compensation will grow at a pace of 15% through the year 2026.

 According to the Bureau of Labor Statistics, the median weekly earnings for all United States’ salaried and wage workers in the first quarter of 2019 was $905 per week or approximately $47,000 annually.
 The same BLS newsletter denotes that US workers, who have earned only a high school diploma during the same timeframe, earned a median weekly salary of $739 per week.

 Given the salary statistics, it is clear to see that a paralegal’s pay, on average, exceeds the median of all workers.

 Is it worth it to Switch to Law School?

 While earning your degree and studying for paralegal education, compare the salary of a paralegal vs a lawyer salary.
 Understanding the earning potential of each legal professional is a legitimate comparison.